camillarh/koduppg_2024_11_09/README.md

 This will install all requirements to run the app, accoring to [setup.py](koduppg_CGI/setup.py).

 ### Clone repository
-To access the code for the word counting app, clone the repository and set your current location to the directory where the code is located by writing
+To access the code for the word counting app, clone the repository and set your current location to the directory.
+You are now ready to run the application.

-`$ cd koduppg_2024_11_09\koduppg_CGI`

-in the terminal.
-Now you are ready to run the application.

 ## How to run the app
 The script [run_api.py](koduppg_CGI/run_api.py) is the file than runs the FastAPI application using Uvicorn, and reloads the app when changes are made.
 To run the app, simply write